 - Failing to comply with relevant laws, building codes, etc.

 - Designs that fail to comply with manufacturers’ requirements and recommendations

 - Designs that fail to meet safety requirements

 A building’s designer may add provisions to the contractual agreements that contain limitations of monetary liability.
 There have been rulings in North Carolina where such "limitation of liability clauses" were prohibited when deemed as contrary to public policy.
 Consult with an experienced attorney if your design professional’s contract contains such a clause.

 Clauses referred to as liquidated damages clauses do not seek to absolve a party from liability, but instead, allow parties to come to an agreement on an amount of maximum liability.
 The first requirement for validity is that potential damages would be difficult to ascertain if there was a breach.
 The second requirement is that the amount of liquidated damages called for must be a reasonable estimate of damages if there were a breach, or reasonably proportionate to any damages caused by a breach.

-The attorneys at Rhine Law Firm, P.C., have been successfully handling construction litigation matters in North Carolina for over 25 years, and we will put our experience behind your claim.
-Contact our offices today at (910) 772-9960 or (866) 772-9060 for a free consultation.
+The attorneys at Rhine Law Firm, P.C., have been successfully handling construction litigation matters in North Carolina for over 30 years, and we will put our experience behind your claim.